 | $518 | $300 exempt | $218 (free area) | $0 | Full $1,200.90 |

-| $700 | $300 exempt | $400 (over free area by $182) | $91 | $1,109.90 |
+| $700 | $300 exempt | $400 (over by $182) | $91 | $1,109.90 |

-| $1,000 | $300 exempt | $700 (over free area by $482) | $241 | $959.90 |
+| $1,000 | $300 exempt | $700 (over by $482) | $241 | $959.90 |

 Three Real-Life Scenarios

-Jenny is 68 and earns $450 per fortnight from casual retail work.The Work Bonus exempts the first $300, leaving $150 as assessable income.
-That is below the $218 free area, so there is no pension reduction.
+Jenny is 68 and works 12 hours a week at a homewares shop, earning $450 a fortnight.
+The Work Bonus exempts the first $300, leaving $150 assessable.
+That’s below the $218 free area, so her pension isn’t reduced at all.

 Scenario 3: Margaret, taking a short-term contract

-What You Must Report to Centrelink
+What You Have to Report to Centrelink

-- Your myGov account linked to Centrelink
+- myGov account linked to Centrelink

-- The Centrelink Express Plus app
+- The Express Plus Centrelink app

-- Phone on 132 300
+- Phone: 132 300

 - In person at a Services Australia service centre